Turbootzz/ChatApp/README.md

       console.log(data) // This is going to be the message Test test I wrote.
     })

-create index.html and type this in the head:
+Create index.html and type this in the head:

   <!-- where the socket.io is working -->
     <script defer src="http://localhost:3000/socket.io/socket.io.js"></script>